ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 And use "NonRef" in the CHROM column for all variants in the genotype table.

-In VariantAnnotation, data from contig lines can be retrieved or assigned with the `seqinfo` function.
+In `VariantAnnotation`, data from contig lines can be retrieved or assigned with the `seqinfo` function.

 ``` r